jyk122121/GearDB/README.md

 # GearDB
 ## 1 Introduction
-This is the implementation of the paper "**GearDB: A GC-free Key-Value Store on HM-SMR Drives with Gear Compaction**" appeared in [FAST 2019](https://www.usenix.org/conference/fast19).
+This is the reimplementation of the paper "**GearDB: A GC-free Key-Value Store on HM-SMR Drives with Gear Compaction**" appeared in [FAST 2019](https://www.usenix.org/conference/fast19).

 We implement GearDB based on [LevelDB](https://github.com/google/leveldb).

+## Added by JY(It can support ZNS SSD with limited number of active zones and open zones
+## and also can run YCSB workloads)

 ## 2 Compilation and Run